 The 1930 Air Mail Act changed how mail was priced and gave broad contracting powers to the Postmaster General.
 The Postmaster used this power to consolidate contracts under three major airlines, forcing many airlines out of business.
 This came to fruition out of a 1930 meeting that became known as the ‘Spoils Conference’.

 The government had dictated which airlines would survive and prosper, and awarded contracts to airlines that hadn’t been the lowest bidder.
-When the story of what transpired finally came out it was dubbed the Air Mail Scandal and it led to the cancellation of contracts and to the Roosevelt administration enlisting the Air Force to carry mail.
+When the story of what transpired finally came out it was dubbed the Air Mail Scandal and it led to the cancellation of contracts and to the Roosevelt administration enlisting the US Army Air Corps to carry mail.
 They weren’t equipped to do this.

 When the Government Allowed Airlines to Carry Mail Again They Also Started Heavily Regulating Prices and Schedules